AlainJoss/datathon_ubs/README.md

      - Isolation Forest (Iso Trees): Complementing the Autoencoder, the Isolation Forest was used for its effectiveness in anomaly isolation.
      - Justification: Both models align with the project's objective of detecting anomalies without prior knowledge of their characteristics.
 The Autoencoder is justified for its feature learning capabilities, while the Isolation Forest offers a quick and effective method to pinpoint potential anomalies, even in the presence of noise.
 After analyzing both outputs, the Isolation Trees output was found more robust due to the training computation (for more details see notebook "models").
    - For the stability index, a statistical model was used that calculated the weighted sum of the standard deviation of:
-     - The engagement consistency score (rolling likes per content and rolling comments per like)
+     - The engagement consistency score (rolling likes per content and rolling comments per like).
-     - The growth consistency score (normalized rolling relative change of weekly followers)
+     - The growth consistency score (normalized rolling relative change of weekly followers).
-     - The price volatility score (normalized rolling relative change of market closing prices)
+     - The price volatility score (normalized rolling relative change of market closing prices).
-     - The moving average convergence score (normalized rolling comments per likes and follower change)
+     - The moving average convergence score (normalized rolling comments per likes and follower change).

 ### Techniques for model interpretation** (See notebook: models.ipnyb)